Previous dayApril 30, 2026Next day

 86.8 km---✓ ReviewedUSGS →

-A magnitude 2.8 earthquake was recorded 26 km SE of Akutan, Alaska on April 30, 2026 at 19:08 UTC.
-This was a intermediate depth earthquake, focused at 86.8 km depth.
+Seismographs logged a magnitude 2.8 earthquake 26 km SE of Akutan, Alaska with origin time 19:08 UTC on April 30, 2026.
+The event originated approximately 86.8 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 53.983°N, -165.464°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 53.983°, -165.464°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30